OtterKring/PS_Switch-Name/README.md

 Fortunately in this case we can completely omit error handling and go for avoidance, because we do not access any other systems, use precoded cmdlets, etc.

 First lets make sure we only get strings into our function.
 By predefining our parameter as `[string]` our function does that for us.
-It tries to make a string what is possible and breaks if it can't.
+It tries to make a string of what is possible and breaks if it can't.
 Problem back at the user's hands:

     [Parameter(ValueFromPipeline)]
     [string]$Variable